bjhaid/oga/README.md

 _this will be updated with a k8s deployment in the future_

-On deployments that require approval define the below annotation on them:
+On deployments that require approval, define the below annotation on them:

 ```yaml
 metadata: